Container Shipping Services

 It all comes down to what you’re shipping, really, and not much else:

-- Some perishable items may require an refrigerated ISO container.
+- Some perishable items may require a refrigerated ISO container.

-- Flat rack or open top containers could be needed for large cargoes and/or unusually shaped, sizes, but they are neither the cheapest or most economical of containers.
+- Flat rack or open top containers could be needed for large cargoes and unusually shaped sizes, but they are less economical than standard containers.

 - Standard household items are typically fine in an average, dry container.

-Knowing what your shipment requires can save you time, money, and enable you to keep your contents safe during transport.
-As always, be sure to check with your mover when it come shipping container for sale to the specifics (like insurance).
+Knowing what your shipment requires can save you time and money and enable you to keep your contents safe during transport.
+As always, be sure to check with your mover when it comes to shipping containers for sale for the specifics (like insurance).

 A 20-foot unit accommodates most personal moving, while a 40-footer is better for bigger shipments or commercial items.
 If you’re unsure, many brands provide quizzes or consultations to help you find the right size.

-As many container shipping companies exist, it is important that you choose one suitable for your budget and needs.
-The top firms have competitive pricing, insurance options and excellent customer service.
+With many container shipping companies available, it is important to choose one that suitable for your budget and needs.
+The top firms have competitive pricing, insurance options, and excellent customer service.

-A good company will also provide personalized services in addition to assisting with customs paperwork, real-time tracking of shipments and customized insurance options that give you peace of mind throughout the process.
+A trustworthy company will also provide personalized services in addition to assisting with customs paperwork, real-time tracking of shipments, and customized insurance options that give you peace of mind throughout the process.

 How To Prepare Your International Container Shipment